sisl/WorldMapData.jl/docs/src/index.md

 You can find and download the original dataset from here https://www.soest.hawaii.edu/pwessel/gshhg/

-The package provides the following function to interact with the dataset.
+The package provides the following function to interact with the dataset:

 ```@docs
 valid_resolution